AlejandroRepo/WOHMakerEV/README.md

 **Version 1.1:**
 - Improved overall visuals and layout for better legibility
 - Fixed most ui issues
-- Corrected items and spell lists
+- Corrected names for items and spells.
 - removed global location (currently not working in woh)
+- Option controls will be automatically cleaned when disabling the option or reading from file.
+- Improved behaviour of options tabs

 Features: